-Nike, the world’s largest sports apparel company, is at the top of its game – and thanks to artificial intelligence that fuels their customer engagement politics, they are still growing in more than just revenue.
+The Nike brand, the world’s largest sports apparel company, is at the top of its game.
+Thanks to artificial intelligence (AI) that fuels its customer engagement efforts, the brand is still growing in more than just revenue.

-Inge De Bleecker of CMS Wire writes that industries worldwide were slated to spend $35.8 billion on AI systems and research in 2019.
+Inge De Bleecker of CMS Wire writes that industries worldwide spent $35.8 billion on AI systems and research in 2019.

-A general sentiment about AI in a business prevails: that it forms closer ties between brands and its users and completely reshaping the customer care segment.
+A general sentiment about AI in the retail business is that it forms closer ties between brands and their users, while reshaping the customer care segment.

-Some of the key customer care features in Nike (and other upscale brands) that AI is impacting significantly are:
+Some of the Nike customer experience key features that AI is impacting significantly are:

 - Personalized Recommendations